-- Acts as a liaison and refers international students to relevant departments and services - Advocates for international students - Arranges mandatory health insurance coverage for international students and Canadian students studying abroad - Delivers scholarships to eligible international students - Offers immigration and academic advising - Organizes webinars, workshops & other activities throughout the year - Promotes a connectedness through an active Facebook Page, with international specific information - Promotes diversity within the College - Provides international students with an in-depth orientation to Confederation College and Thunder Bay
+- Acts as a liaison and refers international students to relevant departments and services - Advocates for international students - Arranges mandatory health insurance coverage for international students. - Delivers scholarships to eligible international students - Offers immigration and academic advising - Organizes webinars, workshops & other activities throughout the year - Promotes a connectedness through an active Facebook Page, with international specific information - · Promotes diversity within the College - Provides new international students with indepth 'pre-arrival webinars' before their arrival in Canada for helping them settle better.